CODE FOR STUDENT RIGHTS, RESPONSIBILITIES AND CONDUCT

 Student Affairs and Institutional Effectiveness (VPSAIE) or his/her

-be notified of the interim suspension and may request an interim suspension
+immediately be notified of the interim suspension and may request an interim

-review within two (2) work days of the effective date of the interim
+suspension review within two (2) work days of the effective date of the

-suspension notice.
-The interim suspension notice will contain instructions
+interim suspension notice.
+The interim suspension notice will contain

-for how to request a review.
-During the review, the Respondent will be
+instructions for how to request a review.
+During the review, the

-given an opportunity to demonstrate why his or her continued presence on
+Respondent will be given an opportunity to demonstrate why his or her

 - Academic Dishonesty